kyaulabs/aarch/README.md

 as it retains it's extension (eg. machine.aa).
 Without a template file you will instead be asked to input all of the information to the console when running `aarch`.

+Boot up the machine and/or vm with an ARCHISO image.

 ### Custom ARCHISO